IcaliaLabs/dojo/frontend-training/html-css-training/week_one/04/README.md

 ![responsive mobile](assets/images/mobile-view.png)

+The [lesson.html](lesson/lesson.html) and [lesson/stylesheet.css](lesson/assets/stylesheet.css) files in this directory contains commented code examples for all of these concepts.
+The [index.html](index.html) and it’s [stylesheet.css](assets/stylesheet.css) file has the exact same markup without the comments.
+These files can also be opened in the browser to demonstrate the effects of the HTML markup and the CSS style.

 ## Practice

 Each trainee will practice the previously covered theory by writing CSS code according to the following instructions/requirements: